Lam2026/LaboratoryReport/README.md

 #### Effects of the parameter change on accuracy, processing speed and robustness

 I. Accuracy.
-Two shape tips can be observed in the bottom right corner of the trajectory in Set A, which can hardly be observed in Set C. For the remaining proportion of the trajectory plots, Set A and Set C tend to be similar.
-Therefore, the accuracy of the Set C tend to be higher than Set A.
+Two shape tips can be observed in the bottom right corner of the trajectory in Set A corresponding to the presence of tall building while the accuracy of Set C near the tall building (located near the bottom right corner) performs better than Set A. For the remaining proportion of the trajectory plots, both Set A and Set C has a relative high accuracy in open street environment and a small degraded accuracy for the environments with medium-height buildings and narrow streets.
+However, the accuracy of Set C in the wide street is worse than Set A.

 II.
 Processing Speed.
 There is no significant change in computation time in processing Set A and Set C.

 III.
 Robustness.
 The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set C, which implies that both sets display similar robustness.

-### 1.5 Set D: Parameters Tuned
+### 1.5 Set D

+#### Parameters Tuned

 | Parameters | Value |
 |-----------------|-----------------|